gauravd12345/zip_ai/README.md

 # Zip Puzzle Solver
 An algorithm that can solve the popular LinkedIn mobile game Zip in real-time.
-To elaborate, the goal of the game is to find a distinct path in a grid such that the path goes through all numbered squares in a consecutive order while also filling each non-numbered square.
+The goal of this game is to find a distinct path in a grid such that the path goes through all numbered squares in a consecutive order while also filling each non-numbered square.
 To play the game for yourself, check out https://www.linkedin.com/games/zip/.

 ## Examples: